blazingyeti/wordtrak/README.md

 # WordTrak

-A simple word tracking app developed with Svelte and Tailwind CSS in ViteJS.
+A simple word tracking app built with Svelte and Tailwind CSS.

 ## Setup